aimee-liang/tetris/README.md

 # tetris
-Tetris game built for practice purposes
+Tetris game built for practice purposes.
+Thanks to FreeCodeCamp for the tutorial